DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 [^epub-seller-barnes]: *Frequently Asked Questions About NOOK Press*, <a href="https://www.nookpress.com/support/faq">https://www.nookpress.com/support/faq</a>.

-#05 Distribution platforms
+#5 Distribution platforms

 <div class="summary">
-- Electronic book distribution currently takes place through ebook stores, online reading platforms, social reading platforms, print-on-demand and self-publishing services, pirate download platforms and artist's ebook projects.
+- Electronic book distribution currently takes place through ebook stores, online reading platforms, social reading platforms, print-on-demand and self-publishing services, pirate download platforms and artists' ebook projects.
 - These platforms differ in their scope of content, their business strategies and the reading technologies they support.
 - The choice of one or more distribution platforms therefore also determines design choices for an ebook.
 </div>

 ##Ebook stores

 There are many channels for the distribution of ebooks.
-Perhaps surprisingly, traditional retailers generally play no more than a marginal role in selling electronic publications.
+Surprisingly, traditional retailers generally play no more than a marginal role in selling electronic publications.
 A notable exception is Barnes & Noble with its range of NOOK devices and dedicated ebook store.
 Major players in the field include Amazon, Apple, Google, Barnes & Noble and Kobo.

-These ebook stores typically charge a percentage for each publication sold, usually no less than 30% of the retail price. [^apple-press-percentage],[^guardian-amazon-hachette] With the exception of Google, most of the major retailers sell their ebooks in a way that is closely integrated with their own branded e-reader hardware (Kindle, iPad, NOOK, etc.).
+These ebook stores typically charge a percentage for each publication sold, usually no less than 30% of the retail price.[^apple-press-percentage]^,^[^guardian-amazon-hachette] With the exception of Google, most of the major retailers sell their ebooks in a way that is closely integrated with their own branded e-reader hardware (Kindle, iPad, NOOK, etc.).
 For example, publications purchased on Amazon's Kindle are immediately downloaded to the device, rather than having to connect the device to a computer and then transfer the downloaded purchases manually.

 Each retailer requires publishers to upload files in a specific format or formats.
-Apple for example only supports EPUB or publications made using iBooks Author, and doesn't allow PDFs. [^apple-publication-guidelines] Amazon with its Kindle Direct Publishing program supports a broader range of formats, including AZW, EPUB, PDF and even Microsoft Word documents. [^kindle-direct-publishing]
+Apple for example only supports EPUB or publications made using iBooks Author, and doesn't allow PDFs.[^apple-publication-guidelines] Amazon with its Kindle Direct Publishing program supports a broader range of formats, including AZW, EPUB, PDF and even Microsoft Word documents.[^kindle-direct-publishing]

 ##Online reading platforms